HiAS7/The-Sauce-Book-Online/_classes/Paladin.md

 ##### Holy Nimbus
 At 20th level, as an action, you can emanate an aura of sunlight.
-For 1 minute, bright light shines from you in a 30-foot radius, and dim light shines 30 feet beyond that.\
+For 1 minute, bright light shines from you in a 30-foot radius, and dim light shines 30 feet beyond that.<br/>
-Whenever an enemy creature starts its turn in the bright light, the creature takes 10 radiant damage.\
+Whenever an enemy creature starts its turn in the bright light, the creature takes 10 radiant damage.<br/>
-In addition, for the duration, you have advantage on saving throws against spells cast by fiends or undead.\
+In addition, for the duration, you have advantage on saving throws against spells cast by fiends or undead.<br/>
 Once you use this feature, you can’t use it again until you finish a long rest.